ansible/ansible/docs/docsite/rst/windows_setup.rst

 * Ansible requires PowerShell 3.0 or newer and at least .NET 4.0 to be installed on the Windows host.

-* A WinRM listener is created and is activated, more details for this can be found below.
+* A WinRM listener should be created and activated.
+More details for this can be found below.

 ..
-Note:: While these are the base requirements some Ansible modules have
+Note:: While these are the base requirement, some Ansible modules have
-    separate requirements where it may need a newer OS or the latest powershell version.
-Please read the notes section on the module's documentation page to determine whether a host meets those requirements.
+    additional requirements, such as a newer OS or the latest PowerShell version.
+Please consult the module's documentation page to determine whether a host meets those requirements.

 Upgrading PowerShell and .NET Framework
 ---------------------------------------
-Ansible requires PowerShell v3 and .NET Framework 4.0 or newer to function and on older OS' like Server 2008 and Windows 7, the base image does not meet this requirement.
-The script `Upgrade-PowerShell.ps1 <https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1>`_ can be used to install whatever PowerShell version that is desired and it will also install .NET Framework 4.5.2 if required.
+Ansible requires PowerShell version 3.0 and .NET Framework 4.0 or newer to function on older operating systems like Server 2008 and Windows 7.
+The base image does not meet this requirement.
+You can use the `Upgrade-PowerShell.ps1 <https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1>`_ script to update these.

 This is an example of how to run this script from PowerShell: